tomysaman/cf-lnav-cfml-logger-format/readme.md

 A CF log line can be something likes:
 > `"INFO","XNIO-1 task-2","05/18/2022","09:48:55","lucee.runtime.CFMLFactoryImpl","Reset 6 Unused PageContexts"`

-So the regexp to parse a CF log line would be likes:
+So the regexp to parse a CF log line could be likes:
 > `^"([A-Z]+)","([^\"]+)","(\d{2}\/\d{2}\/\d{4}","\d{2}:\d{2}:\d{2})","([^\"]+)","([^\"]+)"$`

 The regexp will give us 5 groups, from the line example above they are: